 How to Nominate

 This award alternates every other year with the Philip Williams Award.
+Submit nominations using the online nomination form.
 The online award nomination form will be available from November–January 31 in odd years.

 Completed nomination packets should include:

 - A cover letter addressed to Cereals & Grains Association headquarters describing why the nominee is worthy of consideration for the stated award

 - At least two and not more than five supporting letters

 - Nominations should address the activities most relevant to the award, with a clear statement of the impact the nominee has had in his/her specific area of expertise.